ShanaDart73/escapeApp/lib/lanWangJiVsAlcohol/chapters/chapter6.md

 Jīn Líng instantly pulled out Suìhuá and slashed the hair buns of the two accountants.

-The sword light swept across the room with great strength, striking the wall and leaving a deep cut, then, the two men’s hair fell on the floor.
+The sword light swept across the room with tremendous power, striking and carving a deep cut into the wall, and then, the two men’s hair fell on the floor.

 The hair was cut in a neat and skilful way that it caused Jiāng Chéng to frown in thought, while the two men were so frightened that they collapsed on the floor.